Why I Homeschool and the Effects of Homeschooling on Family Life

 I believe that the parents determine the effects of homeschooling on the family.
 No two families are going to have the same vision, ideas, or reasons for homeschooling.
 Each family really needs to purposely determine what they want to gain from homeschooling and what effects they want homeschooling to have on their family, then determine the “how” of homeschooling.
 Just like no two families will have the same reasons for homeschooling, there are NO two homeschooling families that educate the same way.

 I had many many reasons for wanting to homeschool.
 I wanted my kids to be thinkers; to think for themselves and to be able to reason.
 Academics is very important to Scott and I. Scott is a dentist and I am a lawyer.
 We know what it takes to make it to higher education if God calls our children in that direction.
 We know that it takes a lot of self-motivation and study skills.
-We did not want them to have a lot of down time in that occurs in the corporate classroom.
-We felt they needed more than just books to be a self-starter and to learn to work hard without an immediate reward.
-Sometime that meant building something that would take time, working through problems that come up, thinking hard.
-Books don’t always teach this.
-They needed time to pursue other “difficult” tasks.
+We feel they need more than just books to be self-starters and to learn to work hard without an immediate reward.
+Sometime that means building projects that take time which encourages problem solving, motor skills, logic, and more.
+Since books don’t always teach this they need time to pursue other “difficult” tasks.

-I also wanted them to learn to work hard using their bodies and being active throughout the day.
-I wanted them to have a love for learning and not learn just to take a test and then forget it.
+I also want them to learn to work hard using their bodies and being active throughout the day.
+I want them to have a love for learning and not learn just to take a test and then forget it.

-I wanted them to be the person who GOD wanted them to be and not follow the “coolest” thing at the time.
+I want them to be the person who GOD wants them to be and not follow the “coolest” thing at the time.

-If they are interested in a topic in science or history and wanted to research it longer, I wanted them to be able to spend extra time on that and not be rushed to move to the next topic.
+If they are interested in a topic in science or history and want to research it longer, I want them to be able to spend extra time on that and not be rushed to move to the next topic.

-I wanted them to be self-starters and managers of time without having to have someone breathe down their backs to get a job done.
+I want them to be self-starters and managers of time without having to have someone breathe down their backs to get a job done.

-Most of all, I wanted to KNOW my children and BE WITH THEM.
+Most of all, I want to KNOW my children and BE WITH THEM.
 It just didn’t seem natural to me to hand them over to others the better part of the day.
 I also do not think that government run schools should take my God-given responsibility and privilege to educate my children away from me.
-I also wanted them to have plenty of time with extended family.
-They can teach your children a lot and that relationship is very important.
+I also want them to have plenty of time with extended family.
+Grandparents can teach your children a lot and those relationships are very important.